Arbitrary Rights Restoration

 Kentucky Felon Voting Rights Restoration (ongoing)

-Fair Elections Center and the Kentucky Equal Justice Center have joined a lawsuit challenging Kentucky’s arbitrary process for voting rights restoration for felons.
+In 2019, Fair Elections Center and the Kentucky Equal Justice Center joined a lawsuit challenging Kentucky’s arbitrary process for voting rights restoration for felons.
 The lawsuit was filed on behalf of eight former felons.

-Kentucky's voting rights restoration process requires felons who have completed their full sentences to submit an application for restoration to the Department of Corrections' Division of Probation and Parole.
+Kentucky's voting rights restoration process requires felons who have completed their full sentences and who do not qualify for restoration under Gov. Beshear’s executive order to submit an application for restoration to the Department of Corrections' Division of Probation and Parole.
 The Division screens the applications and forwards them to the governor’s office where the governor has unconstrained power to grant or deny applications with no rules, laws, or criteria governing these restoration determinations.

 Without any rules, applicants seeking restoration are subjected to arbitrary decision-making and the risk of biased treatment, violating the 1st Amendment to the U.S. Constitution, according to the lawsuit.